lamp-tube/MyProjects/README.md

 SOLUTIONS

-** I have used python 3.11 and pandas module
+** I have used python 3.11, but it can be executed with other version as well like 3.9, 3.10 etc.

 ** SOL=1
 <-- How to execute python file directly with desired orders.csv file